nicitaacom/client-hydrowax-mobile-valeting/dev_readme.md

 This project created for "Hydrowax Mobile Valeting" business
 Agreement: teseimonial

-TODO:
-Update .env.local

-add resend API key in supabase - https://i.imgur.com/6EV4HjC.png

 This project specific TODO:
-dark/light mode
-SMS once booked
+Get twilio verified in order to send SMS when appointment booked Test how appointment booking system work

 Checklist:
 package.json